grapa-dev/grapa/docs-src/docs/operators/function.md

 ### Parameter Behavior and Side Effects

 Grapa uses pass-by-reference for all function parameters to maintain performance and avoid implementing a full garbage collection system.
+Default parameter values are immutable (each call gets a fresh copy), while passed parameters remain mutable.

-#### Default Value Sharing
+#### Default Value Immutability

-Default values are shared across function calls:
+Default values are now immutable - each function call gets a fresh copy:

 ```grapa
 counter = op(count=0) {